-But he that laughed before at his companion, said, "That false narration of yours is as true, as if some one should assert. that by magical incantation rapid rivers might be made to run back to their source, the sea be congealed, the winds blow without spirit, the sun be stopped in his course, the moon drop her foam, the stars be plucked from their spheres, the day be taken away, and the night be held back.
-On hearing this, I said, Do not you, who began the narration, repent of having done so, or be weary of telling what remains to be told Land turning to the other; But you, said I, whose ears are gross, and whose mind is obstinate, refuse your assent to things which, perhaps, are truly narrated.
+But he that laughed before at his companion, said, "That false narration of yours is as true, as if some one should assert, that by magical incantation rapid rivers might be made to run back to their source, the sea be congealed, the winds blow without spirit, the sun be stopped in his course, the moon drop her foam, the stars be plucked from their spheres, the day be taken away, and the night be held back .
+On hearing this, I said, Do not you, who began the narration, repent of having done so, or be weary of telling what remains to be told !
+And turning to the other; But you, said I, whose ears are gross, and whose mind is obstinate, refuse your assent to things which, perhaps, are truly narrated.
 For, indeed, you are not aware, that through depraved opinions those things are thought to be false, which either appear novel to the hearing, or rare to the sight, or arduous from being beyond the reach of thought; but which, if you a little more accurately explored, you would not only find to be evident, but would perceive may be easily accomplished."

 At length in the evening, while I was endeavouring, in the company of certain voracious guests, to bite a larger piece of a cake consisting of barley flour and cheese, I was nearly choked, through the softness of the glutinous food sticking in my jaws, and impeding the egress of my breath.
-Nevertheless, lately at Athens, before the porch called Pacile, I beheld with both my eyes a juggler, who swallowed a two-handed horseman's sword that had a very sharp edge, and afterwards, for a small sum of money, buried in his lowest viscera a hunting spear, and so as to have that part of it downward which threatens destruction.
-And lo! the iron head of the spear having passed through the groin, and being forced out again through the hinder part of the head, an effeminately beautiful boy was seen dancing on the other extremity of the spear.
-This boy, in dancing, turned and twisted himself as if he had been without nerves and bones, to the admiration of all that were present; so that you would have said it was the noble serpent, which adheres with slippery embraces to the half-amputated branches of the knotted staff of the medical god.
+Nevertheless, lately at Athens, before the porch called Pacilet, I beheld with both my eyes a juggler, who swallowed a two-handed horseman's sword that had a very sharp edge, and afterwards, for a small sum of money, buried in his lowest viscera a hunting spear, and so as to have that part of it downward which threatens destruction.
+And lo! the iron head of f i. e.
+Various.
+This porch was adorned with various pictures, the works of Polygnotus and Mycon.
+Among others, the Marathonian battle was to be seen painted in this porch.

-5 See a very curious account of the magic of the ancients, from a rare Greek manuscript of Psellus, in p.
-220 of my translation of lamblichus on the Mysteries.
+• See a very curious account of the magic of the ancients, from a rare Greek manuscript of Psellus, in p.
+220 of my translation of Iamblichus on the Mysteries.